Correcting Auto-Differentiation in Neural-ODE Training: Abstract

 \section{Abstract}

-Does the use of auto-differentiation yield reasonable updates to deep neural networks that represent neural ODEs?
-Through mathematical analysis and numerical evidence, we find that when the neural network employs high-order forms to approximate the underlying ODE flows (such as the Linear Multistep Method (LMM)), brute-force computation using auto-differentiation often produces non-converging artificial oscillations.
-In the case of Leapfrog, we propose a straightforward post-processing technique that effectively eliminates these oscillations, rectifies the gradient computation and thus respects the updates of the underlying flow.
+Does the use of auto-differentiation yield reasonable updates for deep neural networks (DNNs)?
+Specifically, when DNNs are designed to adhere to neural ODE architectures, can we trust the gradients provided by auto-differentiation?
+Through mathematical analysis and numerical evidence, we demonstrate that when neural networks employ high-order methods, such as Linear Multistep Methods (LMM) or Explicit Runge-Kutta Methods (ERK), to approximate the underlying ODE flows, brute-force auto-differentiation often introduces artificial oscillations in the gradients that prevent convergence.
+In the case of Leapfrog and 2-stage ERK, we propose simple post-processing techniques that effectively \revdel{eliminates} eliminate these oscillations, correct the gradient computation and thus returns the accurate updates.